virtualsquare/virtualsquare.github.io/vbetter/multimulticast.md

 # Please

-...design a way to create ip multicast sockets using tha group port number to receive packets and another port (maybe an ephemeral port) for sending.
+...design a way to create ip multicast sockets using the group port number to receive packets and another port (maybe an ephemeral port) for sending.

 # References